-27 best headphones of 2014/2015 UK: the best sets of earbuds and headphones for iPhone, iPad, Android and more
+27 best headphones of 2015 UK: the best earbuds, best headphones and best wireless headphones for iPhone, iPad, Android and more

 We found the Sennheiser Momentum headphone to be a surprising step away from the classic, level Sennheiser sound, if sadly toward the muted and tuneless thump of fashion 'phones popularised by Beats.
 There's little treble content to cause offence, but we found them just as wearing from excessive bass boom.